Skip to content

 UK total fertility rate

 The fertility rate fell during the 90s, before rising again during the 00s.
-Some suggest that EU immigration is linked to the rise in fertility as eastern European migrants have tended to be younger and ready to start families.

-Death rate (england and wales)
+Death rate (England and Wales)

 This chart shows the ASMRs (Age Standardised Mortality Rates for England and Wales from 2001 to 2015.
 ASMRs are a better way to assess mortality rather than simple numbers as they take into account population size, age structure and age distribution.
 The long term trend is an improvement in mortality.